 We rely on a complex supply chain for ZYNTEGLO and our product candidates.
-The manufacture and delivery of our lentiviral vector and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support commercialization and clinical programs.
+The manufacture and delivery of our lentiviral vector and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support commercialization and our clinical programs.
 In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support commercialization.

 In order to commercialize ZYNTEGLO and any future products, we will need to develop, contract for, or otherwise arrange for the necessary manufacturing capabilities.
 We currently rely on third parties to manufacture the vector and the drug product in the commercial setting and for any clinical trials that we initiate.
-Currently, SAFC is the sole manufacturer of the lentiviral vector and apceth is the sole manufacturer of the drug product to support commercialization of ZYNTEGLO in Europe for the treatment of patients with TDT.
-Although we intend to eventually rely on a mix of internal and third-party manufacturers to support our commercialization efforts, we are still in the process of completing construction and qualification of our internal capacity and we have not secured commercial-scale manufacturing capacity in all of the regions where we intend to commercialize ZYNTEGLO or future products.
+Currently, SAFC is the sole manufacturer of the lentiviral vector and Minaris Regenerative Medicine is the sole manufacturer of the drug product to support commercialization of ZYNTEGLO in Europe.
+Although we intend to eventually rely on a mix of internal and third-party manufacturers to support our commercialization efforts, we are still in the process of completing construction and qualification of our internal capacity and we have not secured commercial-scale manufacturing capacity in all of the regions where we intend to commercialize ZYNTEGLO or our late-stage product candidates, if they receive marketing approval.
 By building our own internal manufacturing facility, we have incurred substantial expenditures and expect to incur significant additional expenditures in the future.
 In addition, there are many risks inherent in the construction of a new facility that could result in delays and additional costs, including the need to obtain access to necessary equipment and third-party technology, if any.
-Also, we have had to, and will continue to, hire and train qualified employees to staff our manufacturing facility.
-We may not be able to timely or successfully build out our internal capacity or negotiate binding agreements with third-party manufacturers at commercially reasonable terms.
+Also, we have had to, and will continue to, hire and train qualified employees to staff our manufactures at commercially reasonable terms.
+If we fail to secure adequate capacity to manufacture our drug products or lentiviral vectors used in the manufacture of our drug products, we may be unable to execute on our development and commercialization plans on the timing that we expect.